Tips for conducting a workshop that WORKS!

 VII.
 Your Training Process – the “How”

-Now, it’s time to actually plan how you’ll accomplish the task of getting learners to the desired outcomes (or end result).
+Now, it’s time to plan how you’ll get learners to the desired outcomes (or end result).

 I’ll often ask myself:

-What are the steps the learner needs to experience to get to the end result (i.e. objective)?
+What steps does the learner need to experience to get to the end result (i.e., objective)?

-As you are planning a workshop, brainstorm the activities, the experience, the visual aids, etc. you can use to help your learners remember the information and satisfy the learning objective too.
+As you plan a workshop, brainstorm the activities, the experience, the visual aids, etc., you can use to help your learners remember the information and satisfy the learning objective too.